PrivSec-dev/privsec.dev/content/posts/linux/Slightly Improving Mailcow Security.md

 ![Mailcow](/images/mailcow.png)

 Mailcow is a fairly popular self-hosted mail server.
-If you use it, there are a few ways you can improve its security configurations.
+If you use it, there are a few ways you can improve its security by following these steps.

 ## Postfix Configuration